adamghill/sphinx-markdown-docs/README.md

-# sphinx-docs
+# sphinx-markdown-docs

-An example of how to use Sphinx to create a beautiful documentation site.
+An example of how to use Sphinx to create a beautiful documentation site with markdown.

 ## ⭐ Features